 As the field of AI continues to make a bigger impact in the world, researchers and educators at SAIL believe that to develop the most inclusive, humanistic, and benevolent technologies, it is imperative that the field of AI includes students, researchers, and technologists from all walks of life.
 With this mission in mind, SAILORS (short for the “Stanford Artificial Intelligence Laboratory’s Outreach Summer Program”) was created in 2015 to expose high school students in underrepresented populations to the field of artificial intelligence.
 This program has since been renamed to Stanford AI4ALL, signaling a partnership between SAIL and education non-profit AI4ALL.
 This annual summer program is built upon the hypothesis that to increase diversity representation in the field of AI, CS, and STEM at large, it is critical to introduce the technology along with its humanistic mission statements.
 And in turn, the long-term vision for AI and STEM is for the fields to train a more diverse generation of technologists who have humanistic goals in mind when designing next-generation technologies.

-SAIL offers Stanford AI4ALL, a three-week online program for young women in grade 9 that aims to increase gender diversity in computer science.
+SAIL offers Stanford AI4ALL, a three-week online program for young students in grade 9 that aims to increase diversity in computer science.
 This program will continue to be based in the Stanford Artificial Intelligence Laboratory and the Stanford Institute for Human-Centered Artificial Intelligence (HAI), but with a new, updated curriculum developed by AI4ALL, a nonprofit organization dedicated to training the next generation of AI researchers.
 Both SAILORS and AI4ALL were founded by Dr. Fei-Fei Li (Stanford University) and Dr. Olga Russakovsky (Princeton University), two world-renowned AI researchers dedicated to expanding access to their field.

 Stanford AI4ALL Application Information

 Stanford AI4ALL seeks motivated young and eager students in 9th grade (raising 10th graders during the summer) to participate in a life-changing, three-week online summer program.
-For application details, please come back in the next few weeks, the application link will be posted in the site.
+For application details, follow the link below.

 Financial aid is available.